hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 !> **IMPORTANT:** To associate a Load Balancer with a Front Door Origin via Private Link you must stand up your own `azurerm_private_link_service` - and ensure that a `depends_on` exists on the `azurerm_cdn_frontdoor_origin` resource to ensure it's destroyed before the `azurerm_private_link_service` resource (e.g. `depends_on = [azurerm_private_link_service.example]`) due to the design of the Front Door Service.

 * `request_message` - (Optional) Specifies the request message that will be submitted to the `private_link_target_id` when requesting the private link endpoint connection.
 Values must be between `1` and `140` characters in length.
-Defaults to `Access request for CDN Front Door Private Link Origin`.
+Defaults to `Access request for Front Door Private Link Origin`.

 * `target_type` - (Optional) Specifies the type of target for this Private Link Endpoint.
 Possible values are `blob`, `blob_secondary`, `web` and `sites`.